bryancatanzaro/trove/README.md

 ===============

 It's common for CUDA code to process or produce several values per thread.
-For example, a reduction may process 7 values per thread, to increase the amount of serial work.
+For example, a merge operation may process 7 values per thread, to increase the amount of serial work.
 For these cases, we provide a blocked interface that enables efficient block-wise vector loads and stores.